-Since the introduction of IRIS Connect, our school has gone from strength to strength when it comes to the growth of teaching, learning and development of leadership and management.
+Since the introduction of video CPD (IRIS Connect), our school has gone from strength to strength when it comes to the growth of teaching, learning and development of leadership and management.
 The investment in IRIS Connect in June 2018 caused a tangible shift in the quality of provision we provide, particularly in the area of NQTs, experienced staff, subject leaders and pastoral leaders having more collective efficacy.

 So how can a school after only one year have created such a culture?

 We had already begun ongoing group discussions around specific pedagogical topics in June 2018 so beginning the ready-made IRIS Connect Film Club programme in the new academic year seemed a great place to start our IRIS Connect journey.

 An already developed group of practitioners were now sharing IRIS Connect video clips of best practice.
 We believe that pre-work done by creating a group of staff who were discussing pedagogy enabled IRIS Connect Film Club to do really well.